MattPinder/MastersProject/README.md

 ## Automation script
 * QC + Trimming
 * Concatenate all R1s and R2s in each sample
-* Running mapping_filtering.py and remove reads associated with known species
+* Running mapping_filtering.sh and remove reads associated with known species
 * Run metagenome assembly on the remaining reads
 * Run Metaxa2 (or similar) on the resultant assemblies to identify species